vk-kon/vk-kon/README.md

 ## 👨‍💻 About Me

-I'm a **Software Engineer** with **4+ years of experience** in developing secure RESTful APIs, scalable backend systems, and responsive front-end applications.
+**Software Engineer** with **4+ years of experience** in developing secure RESTful APIs, scalable backend systems, and responsive frontend applications.

 ---